Tire Aging: Part #1(Lea en español)

 Nothing Lasts Forever... and Tires Are No Exception

-For the most part today's tires deliver more miles and years of service than ever before.
+For the most part, today's tires deliver more miles and years of service than ever before.
 In the 1970s, typical bias ply tires lasted less than 20,000 miles and were only expected to be in service for about two years.
 In the 1980s, early radial ply tires offered a treadwear expectancy of about 40,000 miles during four years of service.
-And by the turn of the century, many long-life radial tires extended treadwear to about 60,000 miles during four or more years of service.
+By the turn of the century, many long-life radial tires extended treadwear to about 60,000 miles during four or more years of service.
 While passenger car and light truck tire technology and American driving conditions in the past resulted in tire treads wearing out before the rest of the tire aged, it may not always be true of today's even longer lasting tires that are approaching 80,000 miles of treadwear.

 How many years will tires last before aging out?
-Unfortunately it's impossible to predict when tires should be replaced based on their calendar age alone.
+Unfortunately, it's impossible to predict when tires should be replaced based on their calendar age alone.

 The U.S. National Highway Traffic Safety Administration (NHTSA) and tire manufacturers are currently studying the many variables.
 Exposure to the elements (sun and atmospheric), regularity of use (frequent or only occasional) and the quality of care (maintaining proper inflation pressure, wheel alignment, etc.) will all influence the answer.
 So while tire life depends on the service conditions and the environment in which they operate, the difficult task remains how to identify all of the variables that influence a tire's calendar age and attempt to quantify their influence.